Accurate Shear Measurement with Faint Sources: Comparison with real data

 The last requirement is to avoid large aliasing powers due to bright sources located near the edges of the images.
 Note that the insignificant aliasing powers due to the unavoidable presence of unidentified/faint sources near the edges of the source image and the neighboring background noise image should statistically cancel out each other in eq.(\ref{measure_C}).
 The image of background noise is chosen among the eight immediate neighbors of the source image.
 From those (neighbors) that satisfy the last requirement above, we choose the one whose maximal pixel readout is the least.

 In fig.\ref{poisson_comparison_cosmos}, we show how well the calculated $\left\vert\tilde{C}(\vec{k})\right\vert^2$ from the COSMOS MultiDrizzle parameters can fit the stacked PS from real COSMOS images.
-The upper-left plot is the stacked PS using about $4.3\times 10^5$ source-noise image pairs from the COSMOS data; the upper-right plot is the calculated $\left\vert\tilde{C}(\vec{k})\right\vert^2$, scaled to best-fit the upper-left plot; the lower plot shows the differences between the two upper plots.
+The left plot is the stacked PS using about $4.3\times 10^5$ source-noise image pairs from the COSMOS data; the middle plot is the calculated $\left\vert\tilde{C}(\vec{k})\right\vert^2$, scaled to best-fit the left plot; the right plot shows the differences between the previous two plots.
 All three plots have the same linear verticle scales, and the bottom planes correspond to zero amplitude.
 Like fig.\ref{poisson_power_sdss}, the four sides on the bottom of each plot are the directions of $k_x$ and $k_y$ respectively, and the central region of each cube corresponds to small wave-numbers.
 The figure clearly shows that the shape of the PS at large wave-numbers can indeed be predicted/described well by the dithering and MultiDrizzle parameters.

 The stacked PS of brighter sources reveals more details of image properties.
 For example, fig.\ref{power22} shows the stacked PS from sources of MAG\_AUTO between 22 and 23.
 In this case, the source power is so large that the Poisson noise power is not quite visible even at large wave-numbers in the plot.
 We find that the source PS exhibits a spiky feature along the $k_x=0$ and $k_y=0$ directions, extending all the way to large wave-numbers.